Robert

 sometimes only parched corn.

-They expected to be
+They expected to be discharged

-Wisconsin and received honorable discharge.
-While at
+and received honorable discharge.
+While at Olive Branch,

-fall.
-The locality was a mud hole and when his horse
+was a mud hole and when his horse fell, the reserve of

-fell, the reserve of mounted men tumbled on top of him
+mounted men tumbled on top of him and he was severely

-and he was severely injured in his back, from which he
+injured in his back, from which he still suffers.

 On returning to Wisconsin he